Welcome to Wildlife In New York.

 Coyotes in New York State

-The eastern coyote is considerably larger than its southwestern cousin.
-The most prominent individuals are as big as smaller timber wolves.
-Adults may range from 35-45 pounds, and some large males may exceed 50 or 60 pounds in body weight.
-Eastern coyotes have a German shepherd-like appearance, which sometimes leads to confusion about their identity.
-Typically-colored coyotes are grizzled gray on their back, upper sides, and neck.
-This distinguishes them from most dogs, which are usually a solid color.
+Eastern coyotes are notably larger than their southwestern counterparts, with some individuals reaching sizes comparable to smaller timber wolves.
+Adult weights typically range from 35 to 45 pounds, while large males may exceed 50 or 60 pounds.
+Eastern coyotes exhibit a German shepherd-like appearance, often grizzled gray on their back, upper sides, and neck, distinguishing them from most dogs that are usually of a solid color.

-Coyotes are firmly established throughout all New York counties except Long Island and New York City.
-Their numbers have been estimated at between 20,000 and 30,000.
-Coyotes are abundant throughout New York state.
-As with most wildlife populations, numbers will fluctuate as food, weather and disease conditions change.
+Coyotes are firmly established throughout all counties in New York except for Long Island and New York City.
+The estimated population of coyotes in the state ranges between 20,000 and 30,000, indicating their abundance.
+As with most wildlife populations, the numbers of coyotes will naturally fluctuate based on changes in food availability, weather conditions, and disease prevalence.

 Seals, Dolphins, and Porpoises

-Believe it or not, seals are found on the shores of New York!
-These Seals are found in New York from late fall until late spring, with the highest concentration generally occurring around April.
-Seals “haul out” – or leave the water to rest on sandy beaches or rocks – to regulate their body temperature, socialize, give birth, and molt.
+Surprisingly, seals can be found along the shores of New York!
+These marine mammals are present in the region from late fall until late spring, with the peak concentration typically occurring around April.
+Seals engage in a behavior known as “hauling out,” where they leave the water to rest on sandy beaches or rocks.
+This activity helps them regulate their body temperature, socialize, give birth, and molt.

-Hauling out in groups also helps seals avoid predators.
-Up to five species can be seen locally, but harbor, gray, and harp seals are the most common.
+Hauling out in groups provides seals with safety in numbers, helping them avoid predators.
+While up to five species can be observed locally, harbor seals, gray seals, and harp seals are the most commonly sighted in the area.

-They can be seen in New York City and farther up the Hudson River.
-Adults molt each spring while they eat small fish species like capelin and invertebrates.
-They are capable of diving up to 1,000 feet for 16 minutes.
+Harp seals, primarily an Arctic species, are occasionally present in small numbers in New York.
+Some sightings have occurred in New York City and farther up the Hudson River.
+Adult harp seals molt each spring while consuming small fish species like capelin and invertebrates.
+They are capable of impressive dives, reaching depths of up to 1,000 feet for 16 minutes.

-Bottlenose dolphins, common dolphins, pilot whales, and Risso’s dolphins can often be seen off the south shore of Long Island.
-Sightings of bottlenose dolphins are the most common since they live closer to shore in coastal waters like harbors and bays.
+Bottlenose dolphins, common dolphins, pilot whales, and Risso’s dolphins are frequently observed off the south shore of Long Island.
+Bottlenose dolphins are the most commonly sighted species, as they inhabit coastal waters closer to shore, including harbors and bays.

-On average, they’re approximately 5 feet long and weigh around 150 pounds, and they can live up to 24 years feeding on fish like herring and mackerel, squid, and octopus.
-Harbor porpoises are listed as a Species of Greatest Conservation Need for the state.
-There are seven porpoise species worldwide.
+Harbor porpoises are the only species typically found in New York’s marine waters, frequenting bays, estuaries, and Long Island Sound.
+These porpoises average around 5 feet in length, weigh approximately 150 pounds, and have a lifespan of up to 24 years.
+They primarily feed on fish like herring and mackerel, as well as squid and octopus.
+Harbor porpoises are recognized as a Species of Greatest Conservation Need for the state, with seven porpoise species worldwide.

 Raccoons